 How can I fill gaps in teeth naturally?

-It really depends what you mean by ‘naturally’.
+It really depends on what you mean by ‘naturally’.
 Although braces, veneers, and bonding may not be considered natural, they are safe and effective and deliver natural-looking results.

 Are gaps in baby teeth normal?

 Gaps are normal in baby teeth because at this age, the jaw is still developing and a child's baby teeth may end up looking spaced out.
 This is also true when both baby and adult teeth are present.

 I have gaps in my teeth after braces, what can I do?

 Braces are designed to correct the position of your teeth and give you a properly aligned smile.
 If you aren’t happy with the results of your treatment then refer back to the orthodontist who treated you.